Network Management Policy

 Hargray does not currently engage in any application-specific behaviors in its network, except as may be listed in the Specialized Service section of this policy.

 III.
 Monitoring Schedule

-Hargray monitors the network for performance and provides performance regularly.
+Hargray monitors the network for performance and provides performance upgrades regularly.
 In the backbone network, alarms or alerts are generated if the performance is degraded.
-In addition, traffic is analyzed and trended to insure peak performance.
+In addition, traffic is analyzed and trended to ensure peak performance.
 Hargray adds capacity or reroutes traffic to relieve congestion when identified.
-Hargray also uses industry-standard software tools to check for abnormal traffic flows, network security breaches, malware, loss and damage to the network.
+Hargray also uses industry-standard software tools to check for abnormal traffic flows, network security breaches, malware, loss, and damage to the network.
 If a breach is detected or high-volume users are brought to light by complaint, Hargray provides notification to the customer via email or phone.
 If a violation of Hargray’s policies has occurred and such violation is not remedied, Hargray will seek to suspend or terminate that customer’s service.

 IV.
 Network Management Technology

 Hargray employs a variety of industry-standard tools, applications and devices to monitor, secure and maintain its network, including the following: